martinqt/GitExtensionsDoc/source/commit.rst

 Commit
 ======

 A commit is a set of changes with some extra information.
-Every commit contains the follow information:
+Every commit contains the following information:

 * Changes
 * Committer name and email